top of page

 The therapist I am today is a direct reflection of the incredible supervisors and educators who shaped my growth over the past 10+ years.
 That experience is what makes supporting and mentoring others one of the most meaningful parts of my work.

-I provide supervision for:
+I provide supervision / consultation for:

 • Clinicians transitioning into private practice